Subh37106/ai-mood-ad-optimizer/README.md

 ![Emotion Detection](./screenshots/emotion-detection.png)
 ![A/B Testing Results](./screenshots/ab-testing.png)

-*Take screenshots of your app and add them to a `screenshots/` folder*

 ## 🔬 Experiment Overview
 This web application uses AI-powered facial emotion detection to dynamically change ad content based on the user's detected mood.
 The goal is to test whether personalized, emotion-matched ads improve click-through rates compared to static ads.